HSAR/Caldwell/Caldwell_notes.md

       - Retrieve data objects by ID and expected type?
     - Serialization & deserialization
     - (Future) Investigate objects with dynamic properties: for example, a weapon with high heat capacity, but that becomes less accurate when hot.
+    - Exploding rounds: Algorithm for finding the closest point it will pass to the target.
+Explode at that point.

 - Game content
   - (Future) Damage types?
 Ammo variety, armour resistance values.